polterguy/phosphorusfive/core/p5.exp/README.md

   src:UPDATED!
 ```

-Notice that the ones matching BOTH criteria is _NOT_ updated, but only the ones matching only one of
+Notice that the nodes matching _BOTH_ criteria is _NOT_ updated, but only the ones matching only _one_ of
-the criteria of our XOR operands.
+the criteria in our XOR operands.

 ### Grouping expressions

 Sometimes, especially when using boolean algebra in your expressions, your expressions might become very long
 and tedious to read.
-For such scenarios, you can create "grouping" of your expressions, to create "sub-expressions",
+For such scenarios, you can "group" your expressions, to create "sub-expressions",
 that reacts upon their "outer expressions".
 The OR statement we started out with in this section for instance,
-could be re-written to the following expressions, using the "grouping" operators of parantheses
+could be re-written to the following expressions, using "grouping" parantheses.

 ```
 _data